Climate Change Glossary

 Carbon

 Carbon is a chemical element.
 In the context of climate change and GHG emissions, “carbon” should not be used interchangeably with carbon dioxide (CO2).
-While carbon may be used as a shorthand for carbon dioxide, it is not correct.
+While carbon may be used as a shorthand for carbon dioxide, this is not correct.
 A ton of carbon is not a ton of CO2.
-Though you may occasionally find these terms used interchangeably, it is not correct to do so.
 The atomic weight of carbon is 12 atomic mass units, while the weight of carbon dioxide is 44, because it includes two oxygen atoms, each with an atomic mass of 16.
 Thus, one ton of combusted carbon is equivalent to 44/12 = 11/3 = 3.67 tons of CO2, and 11 tons of CO2 is equivalent to 3 tons of carbon.
-Likewise, a price of $30 per ton of CO2 equals a price of $110 per ton of carbon.
+Likewise, a hypothetical price of $30 per ton of CO2 equals a price of $110 per ton of carbon.

 Carbon Credit